-All foreign documents must be (original documents only) and must either be Apostilled or authenticated by the Costa Rican Consulate if your home country is not a party to the Apostille Convention.
+All foreign documents must be (original documents only) and must either be Apostilled, or legalized by the Costa Rican Consulate if your home country is not a party to the Apostille Convention.
 Read here for more information on the Apostille Convention and if your home country is a party to it — notable exceptions include Canada and China.

 All documents not in Spanish must be translated into Spanish by an Official Translator registered with the Costa Rica Ministry of Foreign Affairs.